saltmade/citylights.vim/README.md

 # Citylights
 ## A beautiful dark theme designed with focus in mind
-_Note: This theme is under heavy development at present.
-Expect frequent changes until it is tuned properly._

 ## Colors
-Yummygum hasn't codified a canonical color scheme, so I've used the Atom color variables instead.
-This gave me 17 colors, plus a couple extras used for white or highlights.
-I've done my best to create a sane mapping of this list to the typical 16 color codes allowed by terminals.
-I've also added some niceties for true color.
+Yummygum hasn't codified a canonical color scheme, unless you count the ANSI term variables in the VSCode theme.
+That same file has 34 different colors, which is what I've attempted to map as closely as possible to vim color groups.

-I presently use OSX, neovim with true colors turned on, iTerm2, Operator Mono NerdFont, and focus on python and javascript development with markdown for documentation.
+I presently use OSX, neovim with `termguicolors` on, inside Kitty.
 You will find a bias toward this stack.

-## Icons
-Citylights is also an icon theme, however I don't currently plan to port it as I like it less than Material icons, which are already a part of [Nerd Fonts](ryanoasis/nerd-fonts).

 ## Looking for something similar?
 More outrun?
 [Darcula](https://draculatheme.com/vim/)